-The resulting projects discussed Polyvocality as a result of the interaction between the different theatrical entities: The writer reacted to the room created by the set designer, the actors transformed the text through improvisation, the directors practically developed new text using device techniques that the writer then implemented into the existing play.
+The resulting projects discussed Polyvocality as a result of the interaction between the different theatrical entities: The writers reacted to the room created by the set designers, the actors transformed the text through improvisation, the directors practically developed new versions using device techniques that the writers then implemented into the already existing plays.

-At the conclusion of the eight-week project, we debuted the plays for public audiences at KHiO, with free admission.
+At the conclusion of the eight-week project, the students debuted the plays for public audiences at KHiO, with free admission.
 The three shows were:

-Speiderjenter (Girl Scouts) written by Hanne Ramsdal; directed by Ludvig Uhlbors; with actors Sarah Macdonald Berge, Karin Klouman, and Tarjei Westby; costume design by Matilda Söderling; and set design by Tora Troe Gudmunsen. https://youtu.be/03uAfY-iTCg
+"Speiderjenter" (Girl Scouts) written by Hanne Ramsdal; directed by Ludvig Uhlbors; with actors Sarah Macdonald Berge, Karin Klouman, and Tarjei Westby; costume design by Matilda Söderling; and set design by Tora Troe Gudmunsen.

-Kauk, a musical written by Siri Broch Johansen; directed by Martin Lotherington; with actors Arturo Tovar, Lina Hindrum, and Per Vidar Gornitzka Anfinnsen; and set design of Signe Gerda Landfald. https://youtu.be/0xXn–3URtQ
+“Kauk,” a musical written by Siri Broch Johansen; directed by Martin Lotherington; with actors Arturo Tovar, Lina Hindrum, and Per Vidar Gornitzka Anfinnsen; and set design of Signe Gerda Landfald.

-Alekanuk (Wrong Place) written by Maja Bohne Johnsen; directed by Eirik Fauske; with actors Kjersti Aas Stenby and Morten Espeland; and set design by Mari Lotherington. https://www.youtube.com/watch?v=RaEcn_fi56Q
+“Alekanuk” (Wrong Place) written by Maja Bohne Johnsen; directed by Eirik Fauske; with actors Kjersti Aas Stenby and Morten Espeland; and set design by Mari Lotherington.

 Our goal was to answer the questions: How does one adapt a play from one cultural and social context to another?
 What specific adaptations are required to convert the spoken dialogue into a new language?